 Going from Osaka to Universal Studios Japan by train

-We always go by train because it’s one day of the park only and it’s super easy to get there.
+We always go by train because it’s one day in the park only and it’s super easy to get there.

 JR Osaka Loop line has one special line that goes to Universal City Station, which is the Universal City Walk Station.
-They pass around every 20 minutes, so it’s easy and quick.
+They come around every 20 minutes, so it’s easy and quick.

 Take the train going to Sakurajima – Universal City and exit when everyone else does.

-Christmas in the Wizarding World of Harry Potter
+Christmas at the Wizarding World of Harry Potter

 Well, I need to say that the (fake) snow on Hogsmeade rooftops looks a lot better during winter than during summer.
 I always felt weird looking at that snow while the heat was literally baking us.